St James' Church, Porto: Church building

 The earliest services were held in merchants' houses; the location appears to have changed from week to week, in order to avoid the attentions of the Inquisition.

 By a treaty of 1810 the Portuguese Prince Regent (then exiled, by the Peninsular War, in Brazil) permitted British residents to erect their own churches.
 This permission was on the proviso that the external appearance was of private dwelling houses and that no bells were rung to announce the services.
 No steps were taken to erect the church building until 1814.
-Work finally commenced on 19 June 1815, coincidentally the last day of the Battle of Waterloo.
+Work finally commenced on 19 June 1815, coincidentally the day after the Battle of Waterloo.
 The architect was Joaquim da Costa Lima Sampaio, who also designed the palace that is now the Soares dos Reis National Museum.
 It was designed to mimic the ballroom at the Factory House: its width is identical with the ballroom.
 The interior stucco work, by António Alves Bezerra, was completed in 1817, and the building as a whole in 1818.
 The furnishings were typical for the era.
 The altar was described as a communion table; behind it on the east wall were panels depicting the Lord's Prayer, the Creed and the Ten Commandments; and the pulpit was a triple-decker (clerk's desk, reading desk for the clergyman, and pulpit for the sermon).
 It was not until 1843 that the church was consecrated.

 The original church did not have a gallery; one was erected at the west end in 1847.
 The church was extended eastwards in 1866-67, including the erection of transepts.

 Initially there were pew rents.
 These were abolished by the British Government in 1865, but the subscriptions (for the same amount as the pew rent that had hitherto been in place) remained as the qualification for attending general meetings.
 The subscriptions were only finally abolished in 1939, as abolition was one of the conditions imposed by Canon Johnston for accepting the chaplaincy.
 As late as at least 1982 some pews were still marked with family names, and were reserved for private use.

-The windows, originally plain and later frosted, were replaced with coloured glass by R Morris & Son in 1905.
+The windows, originally plain and later frosted, were replaced with coloured glass by R. Morris & Son in 1905.
 In 1926 it was decided to replace the coloured glass with stained glass by Clayton and Bell, which took place over the following decade.
 Three windows were installed in 1927 depicting St James the Great, St John the Evangelist and St George, and a further three in 1928 depicting St Paul, St Patrick and St Eunice.
 A seventh window was installed in 1931 depicting an Angel announcing the Risen Christ and an eighth in 1936 depicting St Luke.
 The east window was installed earlier, in 1868, following the extension.
 It was made by James Powell and Sons of London and depicts the Bread of Life and the True Vine.